sigasi/sigasi_insights/manual/opening.md

 * Click **File \> Open File…**

 If the file belongs to a project, Sigasi Studio will open the file as part of that project.
-If not Sigasi Studio opens the file as *external file*. **Not all Sigasi Studio features are available** for external files.
-Navigation only works within a file.
-For the same reason, missing declaration are not flagged as errors.
+If not Sigasi Studio opens the file as *external file*.

 In general, if you want to benefit from all of the Sigasi Studio features, you should set up a proper project.

 # Setting up Sigasi Studio as Default Editor